zer0cache/matic-docs/docs/develop/nftstorage.md

  });
 ```

 Deploying the contract is done with the helper functions provided by the hardhat library.
 First, we get the smart contract we created in the previous step with the provided factory.
 Then we deploy it by calling the respective method and wait for the deployment to be completed.
 There are a few more lines below the described code to get the correct address in the testnet environment.
-Save the `mjs` file Execute the script with the following command:
+Save the `mjs` file.

+Execute the script with the following command:

 ```bash
 npx hardhat run scripts/deploy-contract.mjs --network PolygonMumbai